 Yes, what is Oslofjord famous for?
 Ships beginning with the letter B. It is where the Fred Olsen family come from and where the industry started.
-But stop, let us get this into prospective, they came from Hvitsen, which is the smallest town to have ever existed in Norway and in 1951 only had 76 inhabitants.
+But stop, let us get this into perspective, they came from Hvitsen, which is the smallest town to have ever existed in Norway and in 1951 only had 76 inhabitants.
 It lost its ‘town status’ on the 1st January, 1964 – the year The Beatles were at number one with ‘I Wanna Hold Your Hand’.
 The town is on the right between Drøbak and Son as you cruise in, north towards Oslo.
+Google Map here.

-It started on the sea in the Oslofjord in 1848 when Fredrik Christian Olsen operated a small fleet of ships.
+Fred.
+Olsen started on the sea in the Oslofjord in 1848 when Fredrik Christian Olsen operated a small fleet of ships.
 Brother Petter joined in 1852 and Andreas in 1860 and it was Petters son, the second Thomas who became the Fred.
 Olsen.
-Thomas Fred had commanded one of his father’s ships since the age of 23, and his vision bought their first steam ship Bayard in 1896.
+Thomas Fred had commanded one of his father’s ships since the age of 23, and his vision bought their first steamship Bayard in 1896.
 From that moment on, all family ships would have the tradition of names starting with B. His son Thomas, had attended Cambridge and went on to run the family business despite never having worked on a ship.
 His son Fred. stepped on the Bruno, a fruit ship in January 1949, just days after his 20th birthday.
-He laboured on the ship fixing and studying the boats’ mechanical systems and observed how cargo was managed.
+He laboured on the ship fixing and studying the boats’ mechanical systems and observing how cargo was managed.
 As a radical billionaire at the age of 86 he claimed, “It was better than an MBA, better than an engineering degree.”

 In 1901 Fred.
 Olsen moved to the capital, Oslo and acquired the Faerder Steamship company which was the start of the passenger business.
 The first ships only carried around 100 passengers which seems so odd looking at the size of today’s ships.
 Links were established with Newcastle and Scotland and in 1926 the first of a new generation of vessels was delivered, The Brabant.
-Half the fleet of 40 ships was lost during WWI however the Black Prince and the Black Watch were introduced in 1938 but both were seized by the Nazis along with the loss of 26 others ships to decimate the Fred.
+Half the fleet of 40 ships was lost during WWI however the Black Prince and the Black Watch were introduced in 1938 but both were seized by the Nazis along with the loss of 26 other ships to decimate the Fred.
 Olsen fleet once again.
 The story as we know it now started in 1951 with the Blenheim followed by the Braemar.
 The Black Watch came into service in 1966 followed by a sister ship the Black Prince which was a one ship operation for the company while the Black Watch underwent extensive refurbishment.
 2005 they bought the Boudicca and in 2008 the Balmoral came into service.